Efficiency versus Emotion: An Analysis of Irrational Investor Behavior in the Gamestop Phenomenon

 Results

-Although the experiment did not reveal a statistically significant overall difference in FoMO or investment intention between participants exposed solely to financial expert advice and those also exposed to social media influencer advice, it did uncover a significant interaction effect when accounting for education level.
-Specifically, participants without a bachelor’s degree reported significantly higher levels of FoMO when exposed to the combined expert and influencer advice compared to similarly educated participants in the expert-only condition.
-Conversely, participants with a bachelor’s degree or higher experienced lower FoMO in the influencer condition.
-These findings indicate that educational background moderates emotional susceptibility to social media–driven investment narratives, aligning with behavioral finance literature and echoing dynamics observed during the GameStop short squeeze.
+Although the experiment did not show a statistically significant overall difference in FoMO or investment intention between scenario conditions, it did reveal an important interaction effect with educational background.
+Participants without a bachelor’s degree reported significantly higher FoMO when exposed to the influencer-enhanced advice, while participants with higher education showed the opposite trend.
+This finding suggests that education level moderates emotional susceptibility to social media–driven investment narratives, a result that aligns with behavioral finance theory and reflects the dynamics observed in the GameStop short squeeze.